WICG/attribution-reporting-api/README.md

 privacy preserving way, we need to make sure that subsequent conversions do not leak too much data.

-One possible solution, outlined in this document, is for UAs to specify a maximum number of conversion registrations per click.
+One possible solution, outlined in this document, is for browsers to specify a maximum number of conversion registrations per click.
 In this document our initial proposal is 3.